edgeimpulse/expert-projects/gesture-recognition-on-silabs-xg24.md

 ![](.gitbook/assets/gesture-recognition-on-silabs-xg24/retrain.png)

 Next, navigate to "Retrain model" from the left menu and click on "Start training".
-At this point, you may like to collect more data and train the model with your own gesture movement, or add additional gestures.
+Alternatively, you can also collect more data and train the model with your own gesture movement, or add additional gestures.

-Follow this [Thunderboard Sense 2 documentation](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/silabs-thunderboard-sense-2) to connect your board to the Edge Impulse Studio and capture data.
-Once you are done with collecting additional data, retrain the model.
+If you are going to add new data, you can follow this [Thunderboard Sense 2 documentation](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/silabs-thunderboard-sense-2) to connect your board to the Edge Impulse Studio and capture data.
+Once you are done with collecting additional data, you will need to retrain the model of course.

 ## Deploy And Test

-Navigate to the "Deployment" page from the left pane, select "SiLabs Thunderboard Sense 2" under "Build firmware", then click on the "Build" button, which will build your model and download a `.bin` file used to flash to the board.
+When you are done retraining, navigate to the "Deployment" page from the left menu, select "SiLabs Thunderboard Sense 2" under "Build firmware", then click on the "Build" button, which will build your model and download a `.bin` file used to flash to the board.

 ![](.gitbook/assets/gesture-recognition-on-silabs-xg24/deployment-tb2.png)

 ![](.gitbook/assets/gesture-recognition-on-silabs-xg24/firmware-tb2.png)

-If not already connected, connect the Thunderboard Sense 2 to your computer via a USB cable.
+If not already connected, go ahead and connect the Thunderboard Sense 2 to your computer via a USB cable.
 You should see a drive named `TB004` appear.
 Drag and drop the `.bin` file downloaded in the previous step to the drive.
-If you see any errors like below, you'll need to use "Simplicity Studio 5" to flash the application instead.
+If you see any errors like below, you'll need to use "Simplicity Studio 5" to flash the application, instead.

 ![](.gitbook/assets/gesture-recognition-on-silabs-xg24/error.png)